mhawarey/tripartite-mortality-model/README.md

 **"A Tripartite Model of Human Mortality: Cellular-Level Mathematical Framework for Understanding Death and the Theoretical Possibility of Radical Life Extension"**

-AIR Journal of Interdisciplinary Research, Vol. 2026
+*AIR Journal of Interdisciplinary Research*, Vol. 2026

 Journal DOI: 10.65737/AIRJIR